Built around your vision.

 What types of contracts do you do?

-How long of a contract would I need to commit to?
+How big of a contract would I need to commit to?